andredesousa/devops-best-practices/README.md

 ## Follow Principles of Chaos Engineering

 [Chaos Engineering](https://principlesofchaos.org/) is the idea that modern distributed software systems are prone to experiencing random, turbulent conditions and, therefore, such systems should be designed to withstand unexpected problems and weaknesses in production environments.
-Before taking on chaos engineering, it’s important to get the people, processes and technology to a somewhat stable state.
+Before taking on chaos engineering, it's important to get the people, processes and technology to a somewhat stable state.
-We should have a proactive system for incident detection and response, and we shouldn’t be spending all of the time reacting to incidents in production.
+We should have a proactive system for incident detection and response, and we shouldn't be spending all of the time reacting to incidents in production.

 ## Practice redundancy